Top 10 Things to Do in Panajachel – The Gateway Town to Lake Atitlán

 6. Visit the Nearby Village of Santa Catarina Palopó

-If you have time, I’d highly recommend visiting both.
-But if not, Santa Catarina will be the closest to you from Pana as it only takes a speedy 10-minute tuk-tuk ride to get there.
+The homes in Santa Catarina Palopó are painted in vibrant colors, an initiative started by the association Painting for Change.
+Santa Catarina is only a speedy 10-minute tuk-tuk ride away from Panajachel.
 You can also get there by riding in the back of a pickup truck with other locals for just Q5 per person.

+If you have time, I’d also highly recommend visiting San Antonio Palopo!
 An alternative option is to go on this fun bicycle tour which includes visits to both towns on a 16-km ride.
-The road from Pana to both towns is really well-kept, paved, and so incredibly scenic – perfect for biking adventures!
+The road from Pana to both towns is really well-kept, paved, and incredibly scenic – perfect for a biking adventure!

-Read my travel guide to Santa Catarina Palopó for things to do there (i.e. natural hot springs!!) and for more tips on transportation.
+Check out my travel guide to Santa Catarina Palopó for things to do there (i.e. natural hot springs!!) and for more tips on transportation.

 7. Tour the Lucustre Atitlán Museum